 Today, nearly 18,000 children under age 5 will die of mostly preventable causes, such as diarrhea, malaria, and pneumonia.
 We focus on child and maternal health, using basic medicines, supplies, and interventions to prevent and treat illnesses at the community level.
 These accomplishments represent some of our 2014 impact:

-Achievement made possible between 2010 and 2014 with the support of World Vision donors worldwide as well as USAID and Global Fund grants.
+Thanks to the support of World Vision donors worldwide, as well as USAID and Global Fund grants, between 2010 and 2014.

 children reached with health and/or nutrition programs